hotwax/oms-documentation/everything/guidelines/feature-request.md

 ### Processing the Request:

 1. Pick up the issue from the `Backlog` and move it to `Select for Development`.
-2. Create internal tickets in Hotwax Commerce using `ClickUp` and `GitHub` (refer to guidelines for details).
+2. Create internal tickets in Hotwax Commerce using `ClickUp` and `GitHub`.
+For more [read here](https://docs.hotwax.co/everything/guidlines/github-guideline).
 3. Add the link of the internally created ticket to the corresponding **Jira issue**.
 4. Move the issue from `Select for Development` to `In Progress`.